Teaching and training

 We also support training of Foundation Doctors.
 These are also qualified Doctors who have previously worked in local hospitals and are now getting experience of working at a GP surgery before they decide which area of medicine they wish to specialise in.
 Each Foundation Doctor works at the practice for 4 months.

-We also teach medical students from the University of Bristol across both sites, supported by Dr Coulson, Dr Green, Dr Montero or Dr Tan.
+We also teach medical students from the University of Bristol across both sites.
 Medical students may ask to join you in a consultation with your Doctor or other health care professional or conduct supervised consultations themselves.
 These sessions have a really positive and long lasting impact on our student's education.

 Please feel comfortable in asking to see your health care professional in private if you prefer.